The Key To Lighting A Fire In Your UDS Drum Smoker

 Once you've made your adjustments, just walk away from your cooker.
 Mess around with some more meat for a little bit, grab a beverage, or help the wife!
 Then, in about ten minutes, go back outside and see if your temperature changed at all.
 Remember, the biggest secret to running an ugly drum smoker is to make sure that you make minimal adjustments, minimal times.
 Don't get antsy.
 Don't run the dampers or move them a whole lot, because you're just going to be fighting yourself.
 Basically- BE PATIENT.
 Don't be in a hurry.
 You're cooking barbecue!

 On my next two blog posts I'm going to talk about how to control this thing.
 About keeping it from running too hot or too cold.
 I hope you enjoyed this!
-Make sure and check out all of our UDS Drum Smoker Parts and UDS Drum Smoker Kits!
+Make sure and check out our Built For You Drum Smokers to get your optimal cooking results!

 Now that you know the key to lighting your UDS Drum Smoker, what kind of charcoal are you going to use?